 In sexual harassment cases, examples of conduct warranting a finding of a hostile work environment include verbal abuse of a sexual nature; graphic verbal commentaries about an individual’s body, sexual prowess, or sexual deficiencies; sexually degrading or vulgar words to describe an individual; pinching, groping, and fondling; suggestive, insulting, or obscene comments or gestures; the display in the workplace of sexually suggestive objects, pictures, posters or cartoons; asking questions about sexual conduct; and unwelcome sexual advances.
 See Harris v.
 Forklift Systems, Inc., 510 U.S. 17, 21 (1993) (“discriminatory intimidation, ridicule, and insult”); Meritor Savings Bank FSB v.
 Vinson, 477 U.S. 57, 60-61 (1986) (repeated demands for sexual favors, fondling, following plaintiff into women’s restroom, and supervisor’s exposing himself); Mandel v.
 M & Q Packaging Corp., 706 F.3d 157, 168 (3d Cir.
 2013) (stressing that inquiry “must consider the totality of the circumstances” rather than viewing component parts separately).

-The Third Circuit has described the standards for a hostile work environment claim, as applied to sex discrimination, in Weston v.
+The Court of Appeals has described the standards for a hostile work environment claim, as applied to sex discrimination, in Weston v.
 Pennsylvania, 251 F.3d 420, 425-426 (3d Cir.
 2001):

 Hostile work environment harassment occurs when unwelcome sexual conduct unreasonably interferes with a person’s performance or creates an intimidating, hostile, or offensive working environment. . . .
 In order to be actionable, the harassment must be so severe or pervasive that it alters the conditions of the victim’s employment and creates an abusive environment.
 Spain v.
 Gallegos, 26 F.3d 439, 446-47 (3d Cir.1994).